colabottles/toddl/posts/an-event-apart-denver-2019-part-three.md

 and as with the last few AEA events I have attended, Gerry McGovern ended the conference with his stellar (and very humorous) talk, "Delivering Product 67".
 I just finished Gerry's book "Top Tasks" and it was brilliant.
 I have applied things in that book to the company I work for to better our product.
 Humility, Agility, and Simplicity.
 Gerry shows us how to enhance those qualities to support our company's business and advance our careers.
 Master the metrics of customer simplicity.
 I had the pleasure and privilege to have a couple of great conversations over breakfast with Gerry and he is a delight to speak with.
 All the speakers are!
 (More on that later).
 How to keep the garbage off of our pages, stopping the customer from doing what they really need to do.
 There is too much garbage on the web.
 Gerry points this out with the many iterations of the Google homepage.

-and with that, the conference was over.
+And with that, the conference was over.

 #### The After-Conference